ArshdeepSinghSyal/ZDP_Monitoring/README.md

 The project has 5 working ansible roles:

-1. Visual Server
+1. **Visual Server**
-2. Web Server
+2. **Web Server**
-3. Metricbeat & Httpd
+3. **Metricbeat & Httpd**
-4. Elasticsearch
+4. **Elasticsearch**
-5. Kibana
+5. **Kibana**

 ### Functionality of each role:-

-1. Visual Server:<br>
+1. **Visual Server:**<br>
     It has the following _ taks defined under it:
     - Provisions a amazon linux 2 machine from aws of t2.medium tier.
-    - Sets up ssh access into the machine
+    - Sets up ssh access into the machine.
-    -  Adds the newly provisioned instance to a host group by the name: visualserver
+    -  Adds the newly provisioned instance to a host group by the name: visualserver.

-2. Web Server:<br>
+2. **Web Server:**<br>
     It has the following _ taks defined under it:
     - Provisions a amazon linux 2 machine from aws of t2.medium tier.
-    - Sets up ssh access into the machine
+    - Sets up ssh access into the machine.
-    -  Adds the newly provisioned instance to a host group by the name: webserver
+    -  Adds the newly provisioned instance to a host group by the name: webserver.

-3. Elasticsearch:<br>
+3. **Elasticsearch:**<br>
+    It has the following _ tasks defined under it:
+    - Downloads a verified yum repository for elasticsearch.
+    -  Installs java on the machine which is a pre requisite to elasticsearch.
+    - Uses yum package manager to install elasticsearch.
+    - Configures elasticsearch by replacing configuration file elasticsearch.yml with our template file elasticsearch.yml.j2 whoch contains all the correct configurations.
+    - Configures elasticsearch by replacing configuration file elasticsearch.yml with our template file elasticsearch.yml.j2 whoch contains all the correct configurations.
+    - Restarts elasticsearch.

+4. **Kibana:**<br>
     It has the following _ tasks defined under it:
     - Downloads a verified yum repository for elasticsearch.
     -  Installs java on the machine which is a pre requisite to elasticsearch.